 Kitty has recently been invited to contribute to Smith, Owen and Bodnar on Asset Recovery Criminal Confiscation, and Civil Recovery, Oxford University Press.
 She regularly delivers seminars on emerging areas of law to a range of stakeholders from Unexplained Wealth Orders to training regulatory prosecutors in the conduct of investigations.

 In 2010-2011 Kitty was based in the Caribbean as a legal assistant on the Special Investigations and Prosecution Team investigating the former Prime Minister of the Turks and Caicos Islands, Michael Misick and members of his cabinet for corruption in a team led by Helen Garlick and Andrew Mitchell QC.

 Immediately prior to commencing pupillage, Kitty worked as a legal researcher at BCL Burton Copeland, providing assistance to the partners across a range of the firm’s work focussing in particular on compliance advice on the Bribery Act 2012, as well as assisting on the first edition of the Serious Fraud Office 2011 publication Serious Economic Crime: a boardroom guide to prevention and compliance.

-On graduating Kitty was a publically funded researcher and adviser to the opposition front bench in the House of Lords, reporting directly to the leader of the opposition, advising on the processing of legislation through the Lords, drafting speeches and amendments.
+On graduating Kitty was a publicly funded researcher and adviser to the opposition front bench in the House of Lords, reporting directly to the leader of the opposition, advising on the processing of legislation through the Lords, drafting speeches and amendments.
 She then worked at the Advertising Association as project manager of the industry committee proposing the new framework of the self-regulation of online advertising for the Advertising Standards Authority, as well as representing the interests of the UK advertising industry to DCMS and Ofcom and the EU parliamentary forum on new media in Brussels.